Ultra Fast Attack Craft

-The Ultra Fast Attack Craft, commonly known as the Colombo class, is a Sri Lankan ultra high-speed class of patrol boats meant for a variety of naval missions from off-shore coastal patrol missions to high-speed, high-maneuver littoral warfare.
+The Ultra Fast Attack Craft, commonly known as the UFAC, Ultra Fast-Attack Craft or Colombo class, is a Sri Lankan ultra high-speed class of patrol boats meant for a variety of naval missions from off-shore coastal patrol missions to high-speed, high-maneuver littoral warfare.
+They are based on the Shaldag boats made by Israel.

 Built by Colombo Dockyard Limited for the Sri Lanka Navy (SLN), they became the workhorse of the SLN against Sea tiger boats of the LTTE.

+History

+In 1996, the UFAC was brought into service.
+One example, the P 494, was taken into service in 1997 with refitting done from October 2019 to January 2022 to replace engines and drive control systems alongside the deck exterior.
+The first coastal surveillance vessel was made in 1998 for the MNDF Coast Guard.

+On December 27, 2007, one UFAC Series II (P413) was destroyed and another damaged during an encounter between Sri Lankan Navy and Sea Tiger patrol boats between Delft Island and Mannar.
+On March 22, 2008, a UFAC (P438) was taken out via Sea Tiger suicide attack at the waters off Nayaru and the Kokilai lagoon south of Mulaithivu District.

 Subclasses

 Series I

 The boats of the Series I are 24 m long with a monohull with a vibration-free deck, powered by twin MTU main engines developing 1630 kW each, driving Kamewa water jets.
 This enables the boat to reach speeds of 45 kn and have an endurance of 500 nmi.
 They have a crew of 10.

 Around 12 were delivered to the Sri Lanka Navy (SLN).

 Series II

 Series II the successor to the earlier type.
 Main upgrades include the increase of accommodation for a crew of 12 and major improvements the superstructure.

 Like the Series I, around 12 were delivered to the SLN.

 Series III

 The Series III is the recent addition to the class and has incorporated current combat requirements and experience in the battlefield archived by the SLN.
 This new type can achieve speeds in excess of 53 kn, the fastest of its class in the region while housing up to 12 persons in a crew.
 Series III was designed by the Colombo Dockyard to the Israeli Shaldag Mk II design.
 First launch of Series III held on 27 July 1996 and it went beyond the abilities of Shaldag Mk II design by exceeding it from the speed, range and payload.

 The propulsion system consists of two MTU 12V 396 TE94 (1630 kW each) diesel engines driving two articulated surface drives, which were initially designed for competitive speedboats.
 Arneson Surface Drive-16 articulating propulsion systems drives provide the vessel with thrust vectoring control similar to the Super Dvora Mk III and Shaldag Mk II.

 Their thrust-vectoring propulsion system allows Series III to function in shallow waters at draughts of 1.2 m facilitating special operations forces delivery on enemy shores and catastrophe relief missions.

+36 Series III UFACs were known to be built for the SLN.